 Employment on the installation

-These government positions are funded by Congress and apply to a wide variety of career fields such as public affairs, office administration, contract procurement, skilled labor, engineering and intelligence.
+These government positions are funded by Congress and apply to a wide variety of career fields, such as public affairs, office administration, contract procurement, skilled labor, engineering and intelligence.
 These careers are also highly portable, and you may be able to leverage military spouse preference for both AF and NAF positions.

-Installation exchanges.
 Your installation's exchange is another great, highly portable career option if you are moving overseas.
 Exchanges are government-owned companies that offer name brand items at low prices for service members and their families.
 Typically, the funds generated from exchanges go back into quality of life programs on the installation.
 They offer retail and business operations positions and you may be able to apply military spouse preference to these positions.

-Defense contracting.
 Business organizations and individuals provide specialized services to the federal government in fields of weaponry, logistics, communications support and more.
 Many of these contractors conduct their business operations on overseas installations.
 For information about the defense contractors that provide support at your installation, contact your local installation employment readiness specialist.
-Visit MilitaryINSTALLATIONS and enter Spouse Education, Training, and Careers under the 'Select a program or service' drop-down menu and your installation or postal code to find a point of contact.
+Visit MilitaryINSTALLATIONS, select 'Spouse Education, Training and Careers' from the list of programs and services and enter your installation or postal code to find a point of contact near you.

-Commissaries.
-Defense Commissary Agency, or DeCA, is your installation's grocery store.
-The DeCA offers employment positions in customer service, grocery, management support, meat, produce and receiving.
-For more information on working at your installation commissary, visit DeCA's website and click on 'Careers with DeCA' at the bottom of the page.
+Defense Commissary Agency, or DeCA, is your installation's grocery store, which offers employment positions in customer service, grocery, management support, meat, produce and receiving.
+For more information on working at your installation commissary, visit the Careers with DeCA page.

-Working in the local community.
 You may also be able to work within the local community of your host nation.
-The United States maintains a Status of Force Agreement with each host country that allows a United States military installation.
+The United States maintains a Status of Forces Agreement, or SOFA, with each host country that allows a United States military installation.
 The SOFA establishes the rights and privileges of foreign personnel in the host country.
 The SOFA also dictates whether you can work within the local community without a work visa or if you need to apply for one with the host nation.

 You will need to check with your installation's legal assistance office for specific information about your host country's regulations regarding employment.
-Visit MilitaryINSTALLATIONS and enter Legal Services/JAG under the 'Select a program or service' drop-down menu and your installation or postal code to find a point of contact.
+Visit MilitaryINSTALLATIONS, select 'Legal Services/JAG' from the list of programs and services and enter your installation or postal code to find a point of contact near you.
 You can also work with your installation's employment readiness specialist to research applicable local taxes, fees and labor laws.
-Whether you are planning to work on or off the installation when you relocate overseas, knowing all of your overseas career options can help you to land a position in a competitive job market.
+Whether you are planning to work on or off the installation when you relocate overseas, knowing your overseas career options can help you land a position in a competitive job market.